AlonzoNalpon/Goop/GoopEngine/editorGuide.md

 [ Asset Browser ]
 Directory holds all folders and sub folders within Asset Directory.
 View displays files within each folder selected from Directory.
 Images are printed for .png files.
+Drag and Drop:
+1. images and prefrab file into viewport.
+2. images to scene hierarchy.
+3. images into sprite box within the inspector.

 [ Node Editor ]
 Allows user to edit enemy's behaviour tree.
 Any changes made will be displayed in the game at runtime, if the tree is valid (will explain more about it bellow)